 Opening prayer

 In the name of the Father, Son and the Holy Spirit.
 In the name of the God who calls with boundless love every race, every tribe and every nation.
 Praise, glory, wisdom, honor, power and strength belong to you forever.
 Amen.

-Thematic prayer

-O God.
+Thematic praver O God.

 You have created us differently: We look different, we speak different language, and we all have an unique way of expressing who we are.
 Yet your love and grace for us has no limits.

-You call us through your grace

-and join us in love.
+You call us through your grace and join us in love.
+In the name of the Father, Son and the Holy Spirit.
 Remind us each day that we can love, because you have loved us first.
 Help us see that we are all belong to you despite our differences and are called to love one another with your love.

-Amen

-Thematic prayer as confession
+Amen Thematic prayer as confession O God.

-O God.

 We have hungered for love and acceptance and at times we have not loved enough nor have accepted others, friends and enemies.
 Yet you forgive us and satisfy our hunger and thirst for love.
 We have cried and shed tears because we were rejected by others and at times we have also rejected others, the ones we love most and ones we don't care about.
 Yet you wipe our tears and bring us together.

-Though the mountains be shaken and the hills be removed, yet your unfailing love for us will not be shaken nor your covenant of peace be removed.

-Isaiah 54,10

-Page 12

-Page 13

-orum Young Theology Journal Journal Forum Young Theology

-Ideas for meditation

-In the story of Moses and Jethro we see an example of an encounter of two people, who for are not part of each others tribes.
+Though the mountains be shaken and the hills be removed. yet your unfailing love for us will not be shaken nor your covenant of peace be removed.
+Is AIAH 54,10 Ideas for meditation In the story of Moses and Jethro we see an example of an encounter of two people, who for are not part of each others tribes.
 In the first part of the story we read about the initial meeting and the creation of this relationship.
 In the second part we read about the development of this relationship, which creates a new communion for Moses and the people of Israel.
 First part (or first day):

 - Meeting: Decide to visit.
 Doing a journey.

-- Greeting
+Greeting

-- Wish the peace to each other
+- · Wish the peace to each other

-- Sharing feelings and what happened
+- · Sharing feelings and what happened

 - Welcoming to my house / "my place"

 - It's a safe place, without interference

-- Listen to each other
+- · Listen to each other

-- Give information about myself
+- · Give information about myself

 - Reaction to the story of my partner

 - Common prayer and faith confession

 - Ceremony: liturgy and sharing of food.

-Second part (or second day):
+Second part (or secondday):